ibrod83/nodejs-web-scraper/website/docs/doc1.md

 ```
 In the scraping tree log, you will see a boolean field "meetsCondition", for each page.

-Notice that this whole thing could also be achieved simply by using callbacks, with the OpenLinks operation.
+Notice that this whole thing could also be achieved simply by using hooks, with the OpenLinks operation.

 Public methods: